Learn how to decorate a cake with these 10 easy steps! Yes even if you are a beginner, you can learn how to decorate a cake like a pro!

 Make sure you scrape off the back of the spatula on another bowl or at the top of the buttercream bowl, so that you don’t dip a crumb filled spatula into a crumb free bowl of buttercream when you need another scoop.

 Then plop some icing on the top and use the spatula to even it out.
-Use your bench scraper to clean up the sides- just hold it vertically, standing on the cake board against the cake and spin your turntable to even it out.
+Use your bench scraper to clean up the sides.
+Hold it vertically, standing on the cake board against the cake and spin your turntable to even it out.

 Stick the cake back in the freezer for another 5 minutes.

-Funny story- before I started working for the custom cake shop, I remember telling my boss that I could never get the buttercream perfectly smooth, and she goes, oh after this you will.
+I used to work for a custom cake shop and before I started I remember telling my boss that I could never get the buttercream perfectly smooth.
+She said, oh after you work here, you will.

 I was skeptical, but SHE WAS RIGHT.